Sneha-260805/TutorWeave/README.md

 ### `ml/classifier.py`

 - Loads fine-tuned DistilBERT from `models/distilbert_eduagent_v2/`
-- Falls back to keyword heuristic if model directory is absent
+- Falls back to keyword heuristic if model directory is absent (62.1% accuracy vs. 97.92% for DistilBERT)
 - Beginner-intent calibration applies only to questions of ≤ 8 words
+- **HuggingFace Hub**: Model also published at [`Sneha-260805/distilbert-eduagent-v2`](https://huggingface.co/Sneha-260805/distilbert-eduagent-v2) for direct loading via `transformers`

 ### `ml/topic_detector.py`